vocol/scor/README.md

 # SCORVoc

-The [Supply Chain Operation Reference (SCOR)](http://www.apics.org/sites/apics-supply-chain-council/frameworks/scor) is a cross-industry approach to lay the groundwork for more efficient and effective information ex- change in supply networks.
+The [Supply Chain Operation Reference (SCOR)](http://www.apics.org/sites/apics-supply-chain-council/frameworks/scor) is a cross-industry approach to lay the groundwork for more efficient and effective information exchange in supply networks.
 SCORVoc is an OWL vocabulary which fully formalizes the latest SCOR standard, while overcoming identified limitations of existing formalizations.

 ## Overview Diagram